Modern bank in Kuala Lumpur

 Fixed Deposits

 To grow your savings.
-You lock a sum for a given period (1 to 12 months) in exchange for a guaranteed interest rate (often around 3-4% in 2026).
+You lock away a sum for a set period (1 to 12 months) in exchange for a guaranteed interest rate (often around 3-4% in 2026).

 Islamic Banking

-Malaysia is a world leader in the sector.
-These accounts respect Shariah principles (no "Riba" interest, profit/loss sharing).
+Malaysia is the world leader in this sector.
+These accounts follow Sharia principles (no "Riba" interest, profit-and-loss sharing).

 • Open to everyone, regardless of religion.